-Right from the beginning from Bandipora the road takes serpentine curves helping one enjoy the beautiful and charismatic landscape.
-The view and scent of the alpine forests takes one to zenith of leisure.
-On the way you can have an aerial view of the Asia’s largest fresh water lake, Wullar Lake.
-The high altitude meadows are lush green, with large flocks of grazing livestock.
-One cannot imagine the creativity of nature particularly the iconic pyramidal Habba Khataun peak and the serpentine Kishaganga River.
+Right from the beginning of Bandipora, the road takes serpentine curves helping one enjoy the beautiful and charismatic landscape.
+The view and scent of the alpine forests take one to the zenith of leisure.
+On the way, you can have an aerial view of Asia’s largest freshwater lake, Wullar Lake.
+The high-altitude meadows are lush green, with large flocks of grazing livestock.
+One cannot imagine the creativity of nature particularly the iconic pyramidal Habba Khatun peak and the serpentine Kishaganga River.
 One has to go through the Razdan pass to reach Gurez.

 Unique culture and traditions

 Though 100% of the population is Sunni Muslims still the area has uniquely inherent traditions and cultures for each and every aspect of life.

 The river originates from Kaobal and traverses through the whole valley of Gurez.
 In Gurez it is joined by another tributary called Burzil Nallah.
 The ice-cold water of the river is the habitat for the brown rainbow trout.
 A 330 MW power project is being constructed on this river in Gurez.